Zexyp/mist/README.md

 ## Usage
 Have you heard of git?

-Would you mind if I use YapTeX for that? :3
+Would you mind if I use YapTeX for docs? :3

 ## Installation
 I'm not paid enough.
 I guess try this: